arieivs/42/2_minitalk/README.md

 kill -20 <PID>  // 20 (or 18, double check in your machine!) = SIGTSTP, suspending (ctrl + Z)
 kill -18 <PID>  // 18 (or 19, double check in your machine!) = SIGCONT, continue
 ```

+### 🗣 Communicating with Signals
+SIGUSR1 and SIGUSR2 exist to be used in user defined processes.